 What will the merged organization look like and be called?

 We don’t know yet!
 We are just beginning the design work after our boards voted to approve the merger in November 2022.
-Asecond vote will be taken in spring 2023 to approve the new organization design.
+Additional votes will be taken throughout the first half of 2023 to approve the new organization design and governance structure by July 1.
+Branding will commence shortly thereafter so we may not have a name until the fall.

 We already feel prepared with the research, experience, and vision to begin the design process.